 Payment details (if any dues)

-In case the response is good enough, cancellation is not made.
+If the response is satisfactory, the cancellation is not made.

 In case of unsatisfactory reply or in case of non-reply, registration is cancelled through Form GST REG-19.